 Suluban Beach A Surfing Destination

 The beach offers a thrilling surfing experience for tourists.
 The current is strong and the high tide coming very frequently.
 Waves are also pretty strong on this beach.
 As such, it is not advisable for beginner surfers to check out the waves.
 Suluban Beach is also not suitable for children and swimming owing to the large rock formations near the shore.

 Nonetheless, the beach remains a favorite spot for many surfers.
 Visitors who want to surf should come during the dry season, from May to October.
 Surfers can rent surfboards from rental shops nearby for Rp100.000.
 And for tourists who aren’t interested in surfing may frolic around the beach or simply just enjoy the beach landscape from the beach cafe.

 Best Sunset Spot

 The sunset view Suluban beach offers is magnificent.
-But the beach itself is only accessible on low and medium tide.
+But the beach itself is only accessible on the low and medium tide.
 Sightseers can sit and enjoy the sunset from the shores or nearby cafés and restaurants.
 Some offer entertainment with nice live music for the sunset hunters.
 Some just simply boasting the cliffside and 180° panoramic view.

 Right on the left side of the beach and among the jutting rocks, tourists will find the remains of a shipwreck.
 Locals have torn down the shipwreck.
 But few remains are large enough to be the backdrop of an Instagram photo.